 In the 2011-12 season, she sang Anna in a new production of Les Troyens in Karlsruhe, Adonella in Francesca da Rimini in Monte-Carlo and Flora in a new production of La Traviata by Deborah Warner at the Wiener Festwochen.

-Performances in 2013/2014 include Menotti's Amelia al ballo and Ernani at Monte-Carlo Opera as well as Prince Orlofsky in Die Fledermaus at Opéra de Nice.
+Performances in 2013/2014 lead her in Menotti's Amelia al ballo and Ernani to the Monte-Carlo Opera and as Prince Orlofsky in Die Fledermaus to the Opéra de Nice.

 Engagements in 2015 include Beethoven's Symphony No 9 at the Grimaldi Forum Monte-Carlo, Carmen at the Festival d'Opéra du Grand Sud and Annina in La traviata the the Nice Opera House.
 Among her future engagements are Anna Kennedy in Maria Stuarda and Ines in Il trovatore at the Monte-Carlo Opera.